lucashu73/Manga-Cataloguer/README.md

 - Lucas who?
 - *That's me, Lucas Hu!*

-Welcome to my Personal Project for CPSC 210!
+Welcome to my Personal Project for `C̲P̲S̲C̲ ̲2̲1̲0`!
 Sorry for including the bad joke, but it's kind of my trademark.

 ### Project Proposal